TheThingsNetwork/docs/_content/current/multitech.md

 The [MultiConnect® Conduit™](http://www.multitech.net/developer/products/multiconnect-conduit-platform/) is a configurable, scalable cellular communications gateway for industrial IoT applications.
 Conduit allows users to plug in two MultiConnect mCard™ accessory cards supporting wired or wireless interfaces.

 This guide will help you set up the gateway to communicate over The Things Network.
-Both the guide and the [install script](https://github.com/kersing/multitech-installer/) are a community effort lead by [Jac Kersing](https://www.thethingsnetwork.org/u/kersing/). 👏
+Both the guide and the [install script](https://github.com/kersing/multitech-installer/) are a community effort led by [Jac Kersing](https://www.thethingsnetwork.org/u/kersing/). 👏

 ## Prerequisites